dhjsh88/fpga-fc-accelerator/README.md

 | Core compute | 41.67 µs | 41.69 µs |
 | Result readback | 0.83 µs | 0.83 µs |
 | **End-to-end** | **1,888.54 µs** | **127.37 µs** |

+The timed region includes operand loading, PL computation, and result readback.
+It excludes input generation and the cache flush performed before DMA.
+In this README, the measured interval refers to these three stages rather than the runtime of the entire application.

 Key Comparisons:
 - The -O2 software reference took 519.26 µs.
 The PL compute stage was about 12.5 times faster.